 While cyber liability insurance covers risks related to cybersecurity, it does not offer complete protection.
-Professional services businesses should also consider:
+Professional service businesses should also consider:

-Business owner's policy (BOP): This policy bundles general liability insurance with commercial property insurance, often at a lower cost than if the policies were purchased separately.
+Business owner's policy (BOP): This policy bundles general liability insurance with commercial property insurance at a lower cost than if the policies were purchased separately.

-Professional liability insurance: This policy, also called errors and omissions insurance for professional services, can help cover legal expenses if a business is sued for unsatisfactory work.
+Professional liability insurance: This policy helps cover legal expenses if a business is sued for unsatisfactory work.
+It's also called errors and omissions insurance (E&O).

-Workers’ compensation insurance: Required in nearly every state for businesses that have employees, workers’ comp covers medical costs and lost wages for work-related injuries.
+Workers’ compensation insurance: Workers’ comp covers medical costs and lost wages for work-related injuries.
+It's required in almost every state for businesses that have employees.

 Are you ready to safeguard your professional services business with cyber liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.